-The recipe might look complicated but it’s fairly simple to make and you can make it on the day, although the flavours will develop even more the next day.
-The chocolate and passion fruit complement each other so beautifully in all the ways, flavours, colours and create the loveliest dessert.
+The recipe might look complicated but it’s fairly simple to make and you can make it on the day, although the flavors will develop even more the next day.
+The chocolate and passion fruit complement each other so beautifully in all the ways, flavors, colors and create the loveliest dessert.

-I’m still inspired to create one more cake for New Year’s Eve and the flavour is going to be pineapple, what can I say, I’m in yellow/gold mood at the moment :)
+I’m still inspired to create one more cake for New Year’s Eve and the flavor is going to be pineapple, what can I say, I’m in yellow/gold mood at the moment :)

 Chocolate cake layer:

-- 35g sunflower seeds (1/4 cup), ground into flour consistency
+- 1/4 cup sunflower seeds (35g), ground into flour consistency

 - pinch sea salt

 - 2 tablespoons ground flaxseed + 6 tablespoons water